Detained Americans Fast Facts

 January 2013 - Abedini is sentenced to eight years in prison, on charges of attempting to undermine the Iranian government.

-January 16, 2016 - Iran releases four U.S. prisoners including Abedini, Amir Mirzaei Hekmati, and Jason Rezaian, in exchange for clemency of seven Iranians indicted or imprisoned in the United States for sanctions violations.
+January 16, 2016 - Iran releases four US prisoners including Abedini, Amir Mirzaei Hekmati, and Jason Rezaian, in exchange for clemency of seven Iranians imprisoned in the United States for sanctions violations.

 Amir Mirzaei Hekmati